TimeSig

 Just south of the school house on the east side of the street was the ball field, where at first hard ball was played.
 Later, bleachers and flood lights were erected in the late twenties or early thirties.
 The Ewart team, which consisted of farmers and merchants of Ewart, was described by Frank Agnew as a “pretty fair team.”
 This team played teams from neighboring towns.
 The games were big events in the community at first, but the attendance dropped and the interest lowered, so about 1938 or 1940 the games were discontinued.
 In the ball field's place now stand government grain bins.

 One of the greatest changes in the history of mankind was the electric light.
 It must have an outstanding day in the memory of persons who witnessed it when the lights were first turned on in Montezuma.
-It is known to have caused some difficulty in Ewart as shown by the article from the Montezuma Republican of December 12, 1888:
+It is known to have caused some difficulty in Ewart as shown by the article from the Montezuma Republican of December 12, 1888: It Fooled 'Em.
+(Please read in the Newspaper section).
+When the railroad came and passed through Grinnell rather than Ewart, the town became a footnote in the history of Poweshiek County.

 Other changes have come, such as the telephone and other are yet to come not only to Ewart but to the whole world.
 The changes that are written in this paper could be classified as legend; still others are factual.
 Whether completely true or not, it helps to keep alive the story of Ewart.